Research Interests

 The Costs and Benefits of Solitude

-Collaborator: Julie Bowker (University at Buffalo, SUNY)
+Collaborator: Julie Bowker (University at Buffalo, USA)

 Shyness at School: The Role of Teachers